-Gasoline can only be sold without excise tax to government entities.
+Gasoline can only be sold without excise tax to government entities that hold a valid Fuel Tax Exemption Certificate.
 The gasoline must be requisitioned and used by the government entity and paid for with funds drawn from the government entity.
 Government entities must apply for and receive an exemption certificate from the Colorado Department of Revenue before they can purchase fuel tax exempt.
 Government entities can apply for an exemption certificate by completing the Application for Fuel Tax Exemption Certificate for Government or Political Subdivision (DR 0241).

 Special fuel can be sold without excise tax to government entities, and the same guidelines as gasoline apply.
 All other sales of clear diesel fuel must include the excise tax.
 If purchasers feel they have an exempt use of the fuel, they can apply to the Department of Revenue for a refund.

-Dyed diesel fuel is sold without excise tax to be used for exempt purposes off road such as agricultural, home heating, or commercial manufacturing.
-Dyed diesel is not exempt from the Environmental Response Surcharge fee.
+Dyed diesel fuel is sold without excise tax to be used for exempt purposes off-road such as agricultural, home heating, or commercial manufacturing.
+Dyed diesel is not exempt from the Environmental Response Surcharge.